anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 - `rowTitle`/`colTitle`
 - `showValue`

-Each row and column of heatmap has labels that are shown next to the row or column and on the label that apears when mouse hovers onel of the cells.
-This labels can be automatically picked from column and row names of the `value` matrix, or you can specify them using `colLabel` and `rowLabel`.
-When neither is available, numbers are used instead. `clusterRows` and `clusterCols` specify, whether rows and columns should be clustered when the heatmap is generated.
+Each row and column of heatmap has labels shown next to the row or column and on the label that appears when the mouse hovers over one of the cells.
+These labels can be automatically picked from column and row names of the `value` matrix, or you can specify them using `colLabel` and `rowLabel`.
+When neither is available, numbers are used instead. `clusterRows` and `clusterCols` specify whether rows and columns should be clustered when the heatmap is generated.
 Even if these two are set to `FALSE`, you can always cluster rows and columns later, using the instrument panel (click on the grey triangle in the upper-left corner to open/hide the instrument panel).
-Note, that hierarchical clustering is slow and it may cause the page to go down.
-When rows or columns are clustered, an interective dendogram appears on the top or to the left from the heatmap.
-You can click on a branch of the, for example, row dendogram to cluster columns, using only rows of the selected branch as features.
+Note that hierarchical clustering is slow and it may cause the page to go down.
+When rows or columns are clustered, an interactive dendrogram appears on the top or to the left from the heatmap.
+You can click on a branch of the, for example, row dendrogram to cluster columns, using only rows of the selected branch as features.

 ```r